 Next, create a plan.
 No matter what your situation, you should have a short-term and a long-term plan for where you want to be with your business.
 Think 5 years down the road and create a vision for what that future looks like.
 Then, create milestones, targets, and KPIs that go yearly, monthly, weekly, and daily, so you know exactly what to do each and every day to get to your vision.

 Then, find someone who is doing it well and reverse-engineer their strategies.
-This is why a lot of service business owners join our exclusive membership called Warrior Circle—because they want to see how Rob and I built our service business into a $30+ million service business empire.
-In fact, they don’t even have to reverse engineer that strategy… Rob and I wrote everything down and now help other service companies simply implement what we did.
-Of course you don’t have to use CEO Warrior’s strategies but why try to reinvent the when there are already successful companies out there that you can copy.
+This is why a lot of service business owners join our exclusive membership, like Warrior Circle, or Centurion Warrior—because they want to see how Rob and Mike built their service business into a $32+ million service business empire.
+In fact, they don’t even have to reverse engineer that strategy… Mike and Rob wrote everything down and now help other service companies simply implement what they did.
+Of course you don’t have to use CEO Warrior’s strategies but why try to reinvent the wheel when there are already successful companies out there that you can copy.

 Then, grow your business but constantly look for ways for YOU to stop doing the day-to-day work and instead get out of your own way (and out of the company’s way) so your business can grow while you command the ship and keep striving to reach the next level.

-This is a simple recipe when I lay it out, right?
+This is a simple recipe when it's laid out, right?
 And yet, so many service business owners make it extra complicated on themselves by doing more work than they need to do.
-Just follow this recipe in your business and stop working in your business going paycheck-to-paycheck like a job, and start building your business into a wealth-creation vehicle that will change the game for you and your family.
+Just follow this recipe in your business and stop working in your business going pay-check to pay-check like a job, and start building your business into a wealth-creation vehicle that will change the game for you and your family.